How To Organize Your Stand-Up Freezer Like A Boss

 Now for the fun part!
 Measure your freezer shelves and then find or purchase bins to fit.
 I used a few different types and sizes that we had on hand, similar to these:

-EAMAOTT Clear Plastic Storage Organizer Container Bins with Cutout Handles, Transparent Set of 4, BPA Free, Cabinet Storage Bins for Kitchen Food Pantry Refrigerator Bathroom, 11” x 8” x 6” mDesign Plastic Kitchen Organizer - Storage Holder Bin with Handles for Pantry, Cupboard, Cabinet, Fridge/Freezer, Shelves, and Counter - Holds Canned Food, Snacks - Ligne Collection - 2 Pack - Clear
+EAMAOTT Clear Plastic Storage Organizer Container Bins with Cutout Handles, Transparent Set of 4, BPA Free, Cabinet Storage Bins for Kitchen Food Pantry Refrigerator Bathroom, 11” x 8” x 6” mDesign Plastic Kitchen Organizer - Storage Holder Bin with Handles for Pantry, Cupboard, Cabinet, Fridge/Freezer, Shelves, and Counter - Holds Canned Food, Snacks - 2 Pack - Clear

 Arrange your sorted foods in the bins, placing the oldest dated food in front.
 When you add new foods, place them in the back of the bin to avoid letting foods expire or get freezer burn.